mohamedtony/TalkWithMe_V6/README.md

 # TalkWithMe
-##  is a messaging focused app which allows users to share text messages, photos and finding new people.
+##  is a messaging app which allows users to share text messages, photos and finding new people.

 # Used Technologies